ChristoferNVR2/PARSER_GUI_SAMPLE1/README.md

 # PARSER_GUI_SAMPLE1

-This project is a parser for C++ code with a graphical user interface (GUI) built using Python and C++.
-The lexer tokenizes C++ source code and displays the tokens in a GUI.
+This project is a parser for a simple language with basic operations, featuring a graphical user interface (GUI) built using Python and C++.
+The lexer tokenizes the source code and displays the tokens in a GUI.

 ## Features

-- Tokenizes C++ source code
+- Tokenizes source code of a simple language
 - Displays tokens in a GUI
 - Supports file input and direct code input
 - Provides options to run, clear, and save the code
+- Executes two different projects and displays their outputs in separate text areas

 ## Requirements